hanabi/hanabi.github.io/README.md

 ### Finesses with a Lie Component

 * *Good Lie Principle* states all that lies must resolve immediately.
-However, some players will ocassionally perform *Finesses* that violate this principle.
+However, some players will occasionally perform *Finesses* that violate this principle.
 We would say that such *Finesses* have a *Lie Component*.
-* Typically, when players lie out of *Bluff Seat*, the game quickly falls apart; subsequent clues will have different meanings to different players and everyone will become "desyncronized".
+* Typically, when players lie out of *Bluff Seat*, the game quickly falls apart; subsequent clues will have different meanings to different players and everyone will become "desynchronized".
 This typically leads to a loss.
 * With that said, it is sometimes possible to construct SAFE lines that contain a *Lie Component*.
 There is usually deep levels of nuance involved in these lines, so this kind of thing is only recommended for advanced and expert players.
 * The previously mentioned *Out-of-Order Finesse* is an specific example of a *Finesse* with a *Lie Component*.
 One key attribute of the *Out-of-Order Finesse* is that the player who receives the *Fix Clue* knows that ALL of the related cards are playable, or it would not have been worth the risk (and the confusion) to perform a line with a *Lie Component* in the first place.
 * This concept can be generalized to all *Finesses* that have a *Lie Component*.
 After a player receives a *Fix Clue* in such a situation, they should assume that the *Finesse* is "still on".
 So, depending on the situation, they should either know that the initial card that was clued is playable (like in an *Out-of-Order Finesse*) or continue to blind-play cards to the right of the card that got the *Fix Clue* (if more blind cards need to be played to fulfill the initial *Finesse*).